slowproj/slowdash/docs/ControlsScript.md

 import matplotlib.pyplot as plt from slowpy.control import control_system as ctrl

-async def _loop():
+def _loop():
     fig, axes = plt.subplots(2, 2)
     #... draw plots in the usual way

-    await ctrl.aio_emit(fig, name='mpl')
+    ctrl.stram(name='mpl', fig)

-    plt.close()  # If a figure is created in a loop, it must be closed every time. await ctrl.aio_sleep(1)
+    plt.close()  # If a figure is created in a loop, it must be closed every time. ctrl.sleep(1)
 ```
-When a Matplotlib figure is "aio_emit()"ed, a SlowDash layout (usually a `slowplot-XXX.json` file under `config`) is created dynamically for the same axes layout as the figure.
-The plotting objects in the figure are extracted and converted to SlowDash objects before emitting.
+When a Matplotlib figure is streamed, a SlowDash layout (usually a `slowplot-XXX.json` file under `config`) is created dynamically for the same axes layout as the figure.
+The plotting objects in the figure are extracted and converted to SlowDash objects before streaming.

 More examples can be found in `ExampleProjects/Streaming/Matplotlib`.

-# Distributed System / Network Deployment
-## SlowDash Interconnect
-## SlowTask Scpization